+POLYORB SETUP.
+TASKING.RAVENSCAR

+Spec

-POLYORB COMPONENTS POLYORB.SETUP.TASKING.RAVENSCAR Spec Copyright (C) 2002-2004 Free Software Foundation, Inc. -- PolyORB is free software; you can redistribute it and/or modify it -- under terms of the GNU General Public License as published by the Free ---- Software Foundation; either version 2, or (at your option) any later ---- version.
-PolyORB is distributed in the hope that it will be useful, -- but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHAN- ---- TABILITY or FITNESS FOR A PARTICULAR PURPOSE.
-See the GNU General Public --
+Polyors is free software; you can redistribute it and/or modify it under terms of the GNU General Public License as published by the Free Software Foundation; either version 2, or (at your option) any later version.
+Polyors is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHAN-TABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+See the GNU General Public '''

+'''

-''' -- License for more details.
-You should have received a copy of the GNU -- -- General Public License distributed with PolyORB; see file COPYING.
+-- License for more details.
+You should have received a copy of the GNU --

+-- General Public License distributed with PolyORB; see file COPYING.
 If

--- not, write to the Free Software Foundation, 59 Temple Place - Suite 330, -- -- Boston, MA 02111-1307, USA.
+-- not, write to the Free Software Foundation, 59 Temple Place - Suite 330, --

+-- Boston, MA 02111-1307, USA.

+--

 PolyORB is maintained by ACT Europe.

 (email: sales@@act-europe.fr)

 -- You should instanciate this package to set up a ravenscar profile.

 with System;

-with PolyORB.Tasking.Profiles.Ravenscar.Threads.Annotations;

-with PolyORB.Tasking.Profiles.Ravenscar.Threads;

-with PolyORB.Tasking.Profiles.Ravenscar.Mutexes;

-with PolyORB.Tasking.Profiles.Ravenscar.Condition_Variables;

-generic
+with PolyORB.
+Tasking.
+Profiles.
+Ravenscar.
+Threads.
+Annotations;

+with PolyORB.
+Tasking.
+Profiles.
+Ravenscar.
+Threads;

+with PolyORB.
+Tasking.
+Profiles.
+Ravenscar.
+Mutexes;

+with PolyORB.
+Tasking.
+Profiles.
+Ravenscar.
+Condition_Variables;

 Number_Of_Application_Tasks : Integer;

 -- Number of tasks created by the user.

-Number_Of_System_Tasks : Integer;
+: Integer;

+Number_Of_System_Tasks

 -- Number of tasks created by the PolyORB run-time library.

 Number_Of_Conditions

 : Integer;

 -- Number of preallocated conditions.

 Number_Of_Mutexes

 : Integer;

 -- Number of preallocated mutexes.

+Task_Priority

 : System.Priority;

-Task_Priority

 -- Priority affected to the tasks of the pool.

 Storage_Size

 : Natural;

 -- Stack size of the system tasks.

 package PolyORB.Setup.Tasking.Ravenscar is

 package Threads_Package is

 new PolyORB.Tasking.Profiles.Ravenscar.Threads

 (Number_Of_Application_Tasks,

+Number_Of_System_Tasks,

+Task_Priority,

+Storage_Size);

+package Thread_Annotations_Package is new Threads_Package.Annotations;

 '''